 Russia attacks Ukraine with strike drones – Air Force (updated)

-On the evening of Monday, October 13, Russian invaders continued to attack Ukraine with strike drones.
+On the evening of October 15, Russian occupiers launched a drone attack on Ukraine using strike UAVs.

 Updated information

-At 8:29 p.m., a group of UAVs in northern Kharkiv region moving southwest.
+At 10:09 p.m., it was reported that guided aerial bombs were launched by enemy tactical aircraft over Sumy region.

-At 8:35 p.m., a group of UAVs in Sumy region heading toward Romny.
+At 10:13 p.m., groups of enemy UAVs were detected in the southeast of Kharkiv region, heading west;

-At 8:49 p.m., Chernihiv — a UAV from the east heading toward the city.

-At 8:52 p.m., an enemy reconnaissance UAV in Mykolaiv region; assets have been deployed to shoot it down.

-At 8:58 p.m., reported drone attack on Kharkiv: UAVs heading toward the city from the north.

-At 9:14 p.m., Russian tactical aircraft launched KABs on Kharkiv region from the east.

-At 9:15 p.m., Chernihiv: UAVs heading toward the city from the north.
+At 10:14 p.m., an enemy UAV was moving toward Kamianske from the east.

-At 9:22 p.m., UAVs from Chernihiv region heading toward Kyiv region (Brovary district).

 Stay safe and remain in secure locations.